German Academy for Urban and Regional Spatial Planning

 The main structures within the Academy are the General Assembly (Akademieversammlung) and the Executive Board (Präsidium), consisting of the President, the Vice President, the Academic Secretary, the chairs of the regional branches and three further members.

-In 2003 the General Assembly elected Prof. Dipl.-Ing.
-Christiane Thalgott of Munich as the President.
-The current Vice President is Prof. Dr. jur.
-Michael Krautzberger of Bonn and Berlin.
+In 2009 the General Assembly elected Prof. Dr. Michael Krautzberger as the President.
+The current Vice President is Martin zur Nedden of Leipzig.
 Prof. Dipl.-Ing.
 Julian Wékel, of Berlin and Darmstadt is the current Academic Secretary.

 The names of other members of the Executive Board can be found on the web site www.dasl.de.
-The administrative office is managed by Dipl.-Ing.
-Ludwig Krause.
 It is located in Berlin.

 The Academy works on topical as well as long-term aspects of urban and regional spatial planning.
 It offers comprehensive analysis of the direction, objectives and scope of urban and regional spatial planning, proposes and debates possible solutions to problems, offers a vision of future urban and regional spatial development and supports implementation of theory into practice.